mikepan/GameEngineBook/text/03-LogicBricks.md

 #### Sound <a id="Sound"></a>

-Soundtracks and sound effects[md]the possibilities are endless and definitively a key aspect of your game.
+Soundtracks and sound effects - the possibilities are endless and definitively a key aspect of your game.
 You will use this Sound actuator when you play a "click" sound for the UI (see Figure 3.44).
 You will also use it to announce steps from surrounding enemies.
-In fact, the opening music, the main track, and the credit sounds all are musical[md]music, music, and music.
+In fact, the opening music, the main track, and the credit sounds all are musical - music, music, and music.
 You may love music, but if they all play together at the same time, you get the cacophonic experience of an indie garage band.
 On the other hand, to sync the events of your game with its sounds, you can use these options: Play, Volume, Pitch, and 3D Sound.

 ![Sound actuator](../figures/Chapter3/Fig03-44.png "Sound actuator")